 Cryptocurrency, often abbreviated to “crypto,” is any type of decentralized, digital currency that’s based on cryptography.
-IIf you want to understand cryptocurrencies for beginners, these three principles—decentralized, digital, and cryptography—are key.
+If you want to understand cryptocurrencies for beginners, these three principles—decentralized, digital, and cryptography—are key.

 Decentralized means that the currency isn’t issued by a central authority like a government or bank.
-The currency is instead possessed, exchanged, and governed by those who use it.
+The currency is instead possessed, exchanged, and governed by those who use it on a decentralized exchange.